kormax/apple-vas/README.md

      * Device timestamp [0:4) (4 bytes);
      * Pass data [4:] (n bytes).

+# Decryption

+Before you can decrypt the pass data, you have to get the private key that matches the public key of the pass, as it is possible that the keys are rolled over from time to time, or that they are semi-diversified.
+Finding the private key can be done with pass public key fingerprint data.
-Pass public key fingerprint can be calculated by doing a SHA256 over the x component of a public key and taking the first 4 bytes. x is used because for ECDH y value does not matter.
-If your library requires it, you can provide any sign byte (`02`, `03`) to the EC key. fingerprint is used to find the corresponding private key for decryption, as some passes from the same issuer might have a different public key than the others.
+Pass public key fingerprint can be calculated by doing a SHA256 over the X component of a public key and taking the first 4 bytes.
+Only X component is used because for ECDH Y value does not matter.
+If your library requires it, you can prepend any sign byte (`02`, `03`) to the EC public key data.

+After finding the matching private key, you have to extract the session key provided by the device, and perform an ECDH exchange, retreiving the common key.

-Following python pseudocode describes the decryption proccess, crypto methods are provided by [cryptography](https://cryptography.io/en/latest/) library.
-As shared info might be considered private information of a company, I won't share how to compute it, but as of now you can find this information on the web (look into notes, references sections for more info).
+Common key itself is not used as is, instead another key has to be derived from it using the X963KDF via SHA256.
+One culprit that hindered the reverse-engineering efforts of this protocol was the shared info that was needed in order to properly derive the encryption key.
+As shared info has static components that might be considered private information of a company, I won't share how to compute it, but great news is that as of now this information was published, and can be found on the internet (look into notes, references sections for more info).

+Following python pseudocode describes the decryption proccess, crypto methods are provided by [cryptography](https://cryptography.io/en/latest/) library, correct shared info calculation is omitted on purpose.
 ```
 import hashlib